Dr Hugh Waters

 Hugh is committed to engaged research and knowledge exchange in the areas of leadership, organisational change and identity where his previous work focused on organisational transformation, notably 'Public Service Mutual' forms of organising.
 Hugh has worked with the public and charitable sectors in both the UK and Ireland to lead 'action focused research' most recently focusing on Talent Management Development in the public sector.

-Hugh is a member of the British Academy of Management Identity SIG Steering Group.
+Hugh is a member of the University of the West of England Athena Swan Steering Group.

 Publications